 Avebury and Stonehenge Guided Tours Gallery

-As a result we are featuring some of our favourite places in this gallery.
+We are featuring some of our favourite places in this gallery.
 We do very much hope you enjoy looking through the photographs but nothing beats the real thing.
-Please get in touch and we will be more than happy to show you around.
+Please get in touch and we will look forward to showing you around.

 The largest stone circle in the world and it is very, very impressive whatever the weather.
 People sometimes try to compare Stonehenge and Avebury: which is more impressive, which is older, which is more atmospheric or energetic.
 For me they are just different and if I have to place them: first equal!

 This 5,500 year old tomb is an extraordinary place.
 Most people cannot believe we are allowed inside what has to be one of the most important places in prehistoric Britain.
 The setting is spectacular and the atmosphere affects everyone that visits it.

 Possibly the most enigmatic monument in the area and also the most recent being only 4,500 years old!
 Excavations have shown that it isn’t a burial mound, so what is it?
 There are plenty of theories but it is always worth bearing in mind that beneath the thin layer of grass it is made of chalk so would have been white when finished.
 Quite stunning and just as photogenic as Stonehenge.